History of Copa del Rey in Timeline

 Copa del Rey

-1902: Dispute Regarding Leading Winners
+1902: Dispute Regarding the 1902 Competition

 1902: Copa de la Coronación

-1903: Competition Organized by Madrid FC
+1903: Competition organized by Madrid FC

-1903: Athletic Bilbao wins first edition
+1903: Athletic Bilbao Wins First Edition

 1903: Competition Founded

-In 1903, the Copa del Rey was founded, making it the oldest Spanish football competition played at a national level.
+In 1903, the Copa del Rey competition was founded, making it the oldest Spanish football competition played at a national level.

 1904: Athletic Bilbao Declared Winners